Gargaj/Bonzomatic/README.md

     "tabSize": 8,
     "visibleWhitespace": true,
-    "autoIndent": "smart", // can be "none", "preserve" or "smart" },
+    "autoIndent": "smart", // can be "none", "preserve" or "smart" "scrollXFactor": 1.0, // if horizontal scrolling is too slow you can speed it up here (or change direction) "scrollYFactor": 1.0, // if vertical scrolling is too slow you can speed it up here (or change direction) },
   "midi":{ // the keys below will become the shader variable names, the values are the CC numbers
     "fMidiKnob": 16, // e.g. this would be CC#16, i.e. by default the leftmost knob on a nanoKONTROL 2